Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 * Thanks to [Andor Nagy](https://codepen.io/andornagy/pen/RNeydj?editors=1100) for their responsive navbar that was used as a guideline and adapted for this project.

+* Thanks to [w3docs](https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html) for their button that acts as an external link.